-Don’t ever be fooled, it’s is absolutely possible to train your clients and have them do just about anything you want – assume you’re meeting their needs and your method is ethical and orchestrated to serve THEM better (not yourself!)
+Don’t ever be fooled, it is absolutely possible to train your clients and have them do just about anything you want—assuming you’re meeting their needs and your method is ethical and orchestrated to serve THEM better.
+(Not yourself!)

 Let me explain…

 Going back to my kickboxing studio.
 We regularly had classes of 80 people in it, yet only had 45 heavy bags which meant that they always went two per bag, and sometimes even three.

 Now, like most businesses, there were slow times and busy times.
 Our 4pm classes were usually much smaller, only 20 students or so, which meant that often students could go one per bag.
 Now if that student only ever went to that class, and then suddenly showed up at 6pm and had to go two, or even three per bag, they’d get all annoyed and feel entitled to go on their own bag.